The-OpenROAD-Project/OpenLane/README.md

 - Refer to [this][24] for more details on the structure.

-- For curious users: For more details about the docker container and its process, the [following instructions][1] walk you through the process of using docker containers to build the needed tools then integrate them into OpenLANE flow. **You Don't Need To Re-Build The Tools.**
+- For curious users: For more details about the docker container and its process, the [following instructions][1] walk you through the process of using docker containers to build the needed tools then integrate them into OpenLANE flow. **You Don't Need To Re-Build It.**

 # Updating OpenLANE